Estimate Time6 min

 Source: Fidelity Investments, Strategas.
 Past performance is no guarantee of future results.
 Indexes are unmanaged.
 It is not possible to invest directly in an index.

-While wars have had little impact on stocks, they may potentially contribute to bond market volatility.
-Wars are rarely popular events and when a great power such as the US or Russia uses military force against a smaller, weaker nation, market participants around the world may respond by selling or refusing to buy new issues of the warring countries’ government bonds.
-Wars are expensive for governments to fund, and global investors have already expressed concern about the US government’s willingness to manage its debt by selling existing US Treasury bonds and reducing their purchases of newly issued ones.
+While military conflicts have had little long-term impact on stocks, they may potentially contribute to bond market volatility.
+Military conflicts have the potential to exacerbate fiscal pressures over the long term, which can put downward pressures on bond prices.
+Wars are expensive for governments to fund.
+Global investors have already expressed concern about the US government’s willingness to manage its debt by selling existing US Treasury bonds and reducing their purchases of newly issued ones.

 What you may want to consider—and what you may want to avoid doing

-Stock markets reflect the beliefs of the people who participate in them about the future of companies’ earnings while bond markets reflect bondholders’ beliefs about how likely they are to get the interest and principal payments they expect.
-Professional investors know this and act on what they know, which includes recognizing that wars have historically had little influence on markets.
+Stock markets reflect investors' expectations of future corporate profits.
+Bond markets reflect investors' expectations of how likely they are to receive promised payments of interest and principal.
+Professional investors know this and act on what they know, which includes recognizing that global conflicts have historically had little long-term influence on markets.

 But history says that would be a mistake.
 Some of the best days in the stock market have historically occurred during bear markets.
 "What we've seen historically is that investors who give themselves a time out of the market very rarely come back in at the right time," says Naveen Malwal, institutional portfolio manager with Fidelity’s Strategic Advisers LLC.
 "Negative headlines can persist for some time.
 Investors typically wait for good news and by the time that happens, they've often missed some of the strongest days of market performance."
 Missing out on those big days can make a significant difference in your long-term return.
 As the chart below shows, a hypothetical investor who missed just the best 5 days in the market since 1988 could have reduced their long-term gains by 37%.